derRiesenOtter/bachelor/docs/thesis/introduction.typ

 The introduction of the Transformer architecture has had a big impact that is not limited to scientific research.
 Large Language Models like Open AIs ChatGPT used this technology to revolutionize chat bots @ray_chatgpt_2023.
 It could be seen as an advanced version of @rnn::pl.
-It does enable parallel processing and has improved long-range dependence @vaswani_attention_2017.
+Compared to these, it does enable parallel processing and has improved long-range dependence
+@vaswani_attention_2017.

 The original Transformer consisted of an encoder and a decoder and was created for the purpose of machine translation @vaswani_attention_2017.
 Today there are